home-assistant/home-assistant.io/source/_integrations/energyzero.markdown

 #### Attributes

-The average entity is provided with multiple attributes, these consist of an hour / price mapping for the current day and tomorrow, between 00:00 and 14:00 UTC time the tomorrow attribute will not be present.
+The average entity is provided with multiple attributes.
+These consist of an hour/price mapping for the current day and tomorrow, between 00:00 and 14:00 UTC time, the tomorrow attribute will not be present.

 ### Gas market price

-For the dynamic gas prices, only entities are created that display the `current` and `next hour` price, because the price is always fixed for 24 hours and the new prices are published every morning at **05:00 UTC time**.
+For the dynamic gas prices, only entities are created that display the `current` and `next hour` price because the price is always fixed for 24 hours; new prices are published every morning at **05:00 UTC time**.